Zendesk CRM: A complete overview and pricing guide for 2026

 Frequently asked questions

-With the discontinuation of Zendesk Sell, the term "Zendesk CRM" largely refers to Zendesk for Service.
-This platform is dedicated to managing customer support interactions, tickets, and knowledge bases.
+With the strategic transition of Zendesk Sell, the term "Zendesk CRM" largely refers to Zendesk for Service.
+This platform is a market leader dedicated to managing customer support interactions, tickets, and knowledge bases.

-Zendesk for Service provides a unified ticketing system for all customer channels, a comprehensive help center, reporting and analytics, and automation tools.
+Zendesk for Service provides a powerful unified ticketing system for all customer channels, a comprehensive help center, advanced reporting and analytics, and robust automation tools.
 Native AI features are also available on higher-tier Suite plans.

-An intelligent AI layer like eesel AI connects to Zendesk and other knowledge sources (like sales CRMs, Google Docs, internal wikis).
-This allows the AI to provide comprehensive context, automate more support, and bridge the information gap between disconnected systems efficiently.
+An intelligent AI layer like eesel AI works alongside Zendesk to connect it with other knowledge sources (like sales CRMs or internal wikis).
+This helps bridge information across different systems, allowing the AI to provide even more context and automation within the Zendesk ecosystem.

 Share this post